 If you pursue your goal of a website that attracts clients, you need to optimize your website for organic traffic.
-This process may not be easy, but it is necessary to the success of your website.
-This SEO basics checklist can help you understand the steps needed to launch your new website applying correct SEO techniques.
-Below you can find a strategy we’ve use for Handy Kith website, a handyman company in Brooklyn.
+This process may not be easy, but it is necessary for the success of your website.
+This SEO basics checklist can help you understand the steps needed to launch your new website by applying correct SEO techniques.
+Below you can find a strategy we’ve used for the Handy Kith website, a handyman company in Brooklyn.

 What Is SEO and How Do I Use It?

 SEO stands for search engine optimization (SEO), which essentially means trying to earn traffic by optimizing your website to rank it higher in search engine results.
 Organic traffic to your website means potential clients.
 If you don’t get enough traffic to your website, your business misses the chance to flourish.

 Successful SEO website tactics require constant improvement and rearrangement of your website content.
 Unfortunately, you can’t just make “SEO magic” with a few hours of work and enjoy results for years.
 You need to keep an eye on current SEO trends (including SEO advice from experienced website publishers), changes in Google ranking algorithms, and customer behavior.